Steve Rule • Tom Dale • Pam White

 Upon the suggestion of the City of Middleton Mayor, Steve began his political career with a run for Middleton City Council.
 He was elected and served four years on the Middleton City Council, two as Chairman.

-Steve was elected to the Board of County Commissioners in Canyon County in 2006; re-elected in 2008, 2012, and 2014, and currently serves as the Chairman.
+Steve was elected to the Board of County Commissioners in Canyon County in 2006; re-elected in 2008, 2012, and 2014.
+He served as Chairman of the Board from 2012-2016 and prior to that as Vice Chairman for two years.
 During his time as County Commissioner, he has worked hard to save the tax payers of Canyon County millions of dollars by stopping wasteful spending.
 Serious budget cuts, $20 million, were made while keeping the same services still in place that meet the basic needs of the County.
 He serves on the following boards: Boise River Water Quality Project, Caldwell Chamber of Commerce, Community Planning Association of Southwest Idaho (COMPASS), Community Planning Association of Southwest Idaho (Finance Vice Chair), Health and Welfare District III Mental Health, Idaho American Water Resources Association (ID-AWRA), Lower Boise River Watershed Advisory Group (WAG), National Association of Counties Environment, Energy and Land Use Steering Committee, Western Alliance for Economic Development, and Western Treasure Valley Economic Partnership.